 Probate: Everything You Need to Know

-Probate can seem daunting, but for many estates it is a straightforward process you can handle yourself.
-This guide explains when you need it, how to apply, what it costs, and when to get professional help.
+Probate sounds daunting, and it is one more thing to face at an already hard time.
+The good news is that for many estates it is straightforward and something you can do yourself.
+This guide explains, in plain English, whether you need it, how to apply, what it costs, and when it is worth getting professional help.
 Updated for 2026.

 Probate at a glance

-• Total time:6 to 18 months from death to final distribution
+- Total time:6 to 12 months from death to final distribution, longer for complex estates

 Court fee (free if estate under £5,000)